NISH1001/earth-science-text-classification/README.md

 Since, we're fine-tuning BERT, it requres a text of `max len = 512`.
 So, I had to truncate the data accordingly.
 This puts us to only 2K data points, with **N=22** classes.
 This is a simple assumption that has worked.

+## Training

+Refer to `naive-training-bert.ipynb`

+## Further Reads

+Please look into the powerpoint presentation I have at `resources/`.